 MASSES:

-Weekday Masses (Monday-Friday) are at 8AM, Weekend Masses are at 4PM and 5:30PM on Saturday evening, and Sunday morning at 9AM and 11AM.
+Weekday Masses (Monday, Tuesday, Thursday & Friday) are at 8AM, Weekend Mass 4:30PM on Saturday evening, and Sunday morning at 9AM and 11AM.

 CONFESSIONS: